PaulWheatcroft/owery-joinery/README.md

 # Bugs
 - When partway down a product page adding an item to the cart jupms you back to the top of the page.
 This is a limitation of the way Python and Django work.
 Using JavaScript would be a better experience.

+# Technologies

+### Languages Used

+- [HTML5](https://en.wikipedia.org/wiki/HTML5): Is used to structure the website
+- [CSS3](https://en.wikipedia.org/wiki/CSS): Is used for the styling of the site
+- [Python](https://www.python.org/): Is used to program the functionality of the application
+- [Django template language](https://docs.djangoproject.com/en/3.2/ref/templates/language/) Is used to render the data passed to it in the DOM
+- [JQuery](https://jquery.com/): Is used to facilitate the Stripe payment.
+Enabling Bootstrap toasts

+### Frameworks, Libraries, Databases & Programs Used

+- [Django](https://www.djangoproject.com/): Django is used as the application programming framework
+- [Bootstrap](https://getbootstrap.com/): CSS framework used to speed up design, layout and build of the website
+- [Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html): Is used to extend the standard Django User class
+- [Google Fonts](https://fonts.google.com/): Google fonts were used to import the 'Poppins' and 'Nothing You Could Do' fonts
+- [Font Awesome](https://fontawesome.com/): Font Awesome was used icons
+- [Git](https://git-scm.com/): Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub
+- [GitPod](https://www.gitpod.io/): GitPod was used as the initial development environment
+- [GitHub](https://github.com/): GitHub is used to store the projects code after being pushed from Git
+- [Figma](https://www.figma.com/): Figma was used to create the wireframes during the design process

 # Future Improvements
 - Profiles to store addresses